 Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

-Kubernetes clusters require management practices to ensure that nodes, PODs, and other resources operate optimally.
+Kubernetes clusters require maintenance to ensure that nodes, PODs, and other resources operate optimally.
 Cluster maintenance practices fall under three broad categories:

 • Operating System Upgrades,